 Aside from slangs, shorthand, abbreviations and acronyms, there are also a variety of expressions.
 One of the most popular is ”I can’t even” which seems incomplete.
 But you can regularly see it used in many forums, messages and chat rooms.
 It first appeared online in 2005.
 The expression means that someone was so overwhelmed by whatever emotion he or she is feeling at the moment and almost unable to handle it.

-Internet speak is so rich and constantly evolving, it is difficult to keep up with it.
+Internet slang and speak is so rich and constantly evolving, it is difficult to keep up with it.
 But the Internet is not the only source of these new acronyms, phrases, words and abbreviations.
 Some came from broadcast media while others are from popular shows, such as the 1940s radio show called, “It’s That Man Again” that became the source of TTFN or Ta Ta for now.
 Homer Simpson, a character from the popular TV series, ”The Simpsons” popularized the expression ”doh” or ”duh” to mean a comment on someone’s stupid or foolish action.
 It was so popular that it made it to the Oxford English Dictionary.
 Real life also contributes, as in the phrase, ”Give me the 4-1-1.”
 The term 4-11 is the number to dial when you want to get information.

 It’s definite that there are hundreds of acronyms, Internet slangs, abbreviations and what have you’s floating around the Web that you know (or not know).
 The good thing is that there are kind souls who translate these things for people who form the baby-boomers, the X generation, the Y generation and for some millennials whose entire lives do not involve on being connected.